Rachaad White: Tampa Bay Buccaneers

 White was drafted by the Tampa Bay Buccaneers in the third round (91st overall) of the 2022 NFL draft.

 He made his NFL debut in Week 1 against the Dallas Cowboys.
 He scored his first NFL touchdown on a one-yard rush against the Kansas City Chiefs in Week 4.
 In Week 10, against the Seattle Seahawks, he got the start and had 22 carries for 105 rushing yards in the 21–16 victory.
 In a Week 13 matchup against the New Orleans Saints, quarterback Tom Brady threw a touchdown pass to White with three seconds remaining to complete a 13-point comeback and for White's first professional touchdown reception.
 Overall, White finished the 2022 season with 129 carries for 481 rushing yards and one rushing touchdown to go along with 50 receptions for 290 receiving yards and two receiving touchdowns.
 He appeared in all 17 games and started the last eight games of the regular season and the Buccaneers' playoff game.

+In the 2023 season, White had 272 carries for 990 rushing yards and three rushing touchdowns to go with 64 receptions for 549 receiving yards and three receiving touchdown.
+In the Divisional Round, he had a receiving touchdown in the 31–23 loss to the Detroit Lions.
+In the 2024 season, he had 144 carries for 613 rushing yards and three rushing touchdowns to go with 51 receptions for 393 receiving yards and six receiving touchdowns.
+In the 2025 season, he had 132 carries for 572 rushing yards and four rushing touchdowns to go with 40 receptions for 218 receiving yards.

+Washington Commanders

+On March 13, 2026, White signed a one-year, $2 million contract with the Washington Commanders.